Scriptshatter/Elemental-Dragon/readme.md

 I'm glad you asked! with 74 diffrent skills in the origin, you may be wondering what the best choice for you is.

 Every base skill:
-- Diatary needs (Every Element but light is a carnivore.)
+- Dietary needs (Every Element but light is a carnivore.)
 - Wings to fly (Every Element but earth has free elytra)

 Fire: